 Aside from prepping your skin by exfoliating, it's also important to add regular, light exfoliation to your routine post-tan.
 "We always recommend lightly exfoliating every two to three days after your tan to guarantee that it's fading evenly," says Evans.
-She recommends using St. Tropez's Tan Enhancing Body Polish ($18), which is very gentle and will not rip or tear at your self-tan.
+She recommends using St. Tropez's Tan Enhancing Body Polish ($18), which is very gentle and promises not to rip or tear at your self-tan.

 All experts also recommend moisturizing every day, especially after showering or bathing.
 Try Bondi Sands' Body Moisturizer ($15), which is specifically formulated to prolong your tan.
-This will keep your tan from becoming dry, which can result in patchy areas, particularly around the ankles, elbows, and knees.
-Exfoliating and moisturizing without the added sunless tanning boost should help your tan last between a week to 10 days.
+This will keep your tan from becoming dry, which may result in patchy areas, particularly around the ankles, elbows, and knees.
+Exfoliating and moisturizing without the added sunless tanning boost might help your tan last between a week to 10 days.

-You can also use another self-tanner to bolster your spray tan, like Vita Liberata Fabulous Self-Tanning Gradual Lotion ($30), which has a moisture-locking formula, every few days.
+You can also use another self-tanner to bolster your spray tan, every few days.
 This will help your tan to fade more evenly while also giving your faux bronze glow some extra life.
 Thanks to its gradual formula, you won't have to worry about any harsh lines of color overlap.

 James recommends applying self-tanner with an application mitt to help eliminate any streaks and protect your hands from staining.

 Protect Your Tan During Your Workout

 We're all for following a dedicated (or even not-so-dedicated) fitness regimen, but a sweat session and spray tan don't exactly go hand-in-hand.
-The thing is, letting sweat sit on your fake tan for a long period of time—especially when trapped under garments like a sports bra—can cause your spray tan to break down and become splotchy.
+The thing is, letting sweat sit on your fake tan for a long period of time—especially when trapped under garments like a sports bra—may cause your spray tan to break down and become splotchy.
 To avoid this, apply a bit of baby powder to areas that are prone to sweat—like your chest, behind your knees, and your elbows—prior to heading to the gym.
 (This can be a messy situation, so use this tip only when you're going for a light workout).
 The powder will soak up any sweat as its produced, keeping it from sitting on your skin and potentially ruining your spray tan.